Kate Angell MBACP

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.

 Accredited register membership

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I offer a free initial meeting for us to find out a bit more about each other and decide if we can work together, then subsequent sessions are charged at £40.
+I offer a free initial consultation for us to find out a bit more about each other and decide if we can work together, then subsequent sessions are charged at £45.

-Concessions are available for Counselling students in training.
+Concessions are available for NHS staff and Counselling students in training.